-AmeriCorps Seniors will host technical assistance calls to answer questions about the funding opportunity and eGrants.
-AmeriCorps Seniors strongly encourages all applicants to participate in these sessions.
+AmeriCorps will host technical assistance calls to answer questions about the funding opportunity and eGrants.
+AmeriCorps strongly encourages all applicants to participate in these sessions.
+Information for these technical assistance calls is available on the Foster Grandparent Program Grantees web page.